ADA Compliance Office

 W3C has specified several layer of guidance in order to meet the varying needs of its audience, an audience that includes web designers and developers, policy makers, purchasing agents, teachers, and students.

 These layer of guidance include overall principles, general guidelines, and testable success criteria.
 Provided below is a map of the WCAG 2.0 guideline layout:

 The following list is a list of all of the WCAG 2.0 level AA guidelines and their success criteria.
 If you'd like more information, each guideline's title links to its individual W3C reference page for guidance on passing that guideline's criteria.
-Note that the entire web page with all its component parts must be meet the following guidelines, a part of a web page that is not compliant results in the entire page being non compliant.
+Note that the entire web page with all its component parts must be meet all of the following guidelines, a part of a web page that is not compliant results in the entire page being non compliant.